 What about you?
 How do you use summer vegetables for your picky eaters?

-Between cooking, baking, and blogging, Stephani enjoys playing with her two boys, going on dates with her husband, and living passionately with her Lord.
-You can follow the fun on her blog or keep up with it via Facebook and Pinterest.
+Between cooking and baking Stephani enjoys playing with her two boys, going on dates with her husband, and living passionately with her Lord.